 At this time we cannot accommodate any additional visitors.

-Unfortunately, the post-ceremony reception is open to Fellows and Members and their guests (ticket holders) only, due to limited space.
+The post-ceremony reception is open to Fellows and Members and their guests with tickets only due to limited space

-You are welcome to share this celebration with anyone you choose so children are welcome to attend this event.
-All children over the age of five will need to have a guest ticket of their own, while younger children won’t need their own ticket if they can watch from the lap or shared seat of another guest.
+You are welcome to share this celebration with anyone you choose and children are welcome to attend this event.
+All children over the age of five will need to have a guest ticket of their own.
+Younger children won’t need their own ticket if they can watch from the lap or shared seat of another guest.

-We’re required to have an accurate count of how many people are in Main Hall for health and safety reasons.
+We’re required to have an accurate count of how many people are in our building for health and safety reasons.
 This number includes babies and children.
 You will be asked to specify numbers when you make your booking.